-Throughout the professional placement, students undertake a supervised placement at a participating Host Organisation.
-Required tasks will vary depending on each Host Organisation, but generally may include: report-writing, content editing, website editing, translation, data entry, advocacy, monitoring and evaluation, and other tasks as required by individual Host Organisations.
+Throughout the professional placement, students undertake a supervised placement at a participating professional placement organisation.
+Required tasks will vary depending on each professional placement organisation, but generally may include: report-writing, content editing, website editing, translation, data entry, advocacy, monitoring and evaluation, and other tasks as required by individual professional placement organisation.